-Kazakhstan’s Charyn Canyon is a spectacular sight set to a backdrop of flat steppelands near Almaty.
-The multi-colored gorges display millions of years of history, and are a great place for rafting, hiking, climbing or nature appreciation.
+Kazakhstan’s Charyn Canyon is a spectacular sight set to a backdrop of flat steppeland near Almaty.
+The multi-colored gorges display millions of years of history, and are a great place for walking, rafting, photography, 4WD driving and nature appreciation.

 Charyn Canyon tours